pds-data-dictionaries/PDS-Data-Dictionaries.github.io/_sources/development/ldd-update.rst.txt

 Discussions about the changes should as much as possible be done within the Github Pull Request.
 See `Github Documentation <https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request>`_ for more details.

-See the `LDD Change Control Board web page <ldd-ccb>`_ for details on the voting and approval process.
+See the `LDD Change Control Board web page </teams/ldd-ccb>`_ for details on the voting and approval process.

 6. Approve and Merge Changes